bartuspan/ubik-admin/readme.md

 # Ubik Admin

+A library of functions, snippets, and hacks that alter the WordPress admin experience.

 * Post editor: style the text editor with Google Web Fonts (defaults to Noto Serif, 18px).
 * Post editor: disable visual editor completely.
 * Post list: filter by tag.